oiyl/unknowncheats-scraped-ui-esp/README.md

 # unknowncheats-scraped-ui-esp

-(Mostly all) scraped images / gifs from unknowncheats.me's largest 3 UI/ESP showcase threadsa as of 24/02/2024.
+(Mostly all) scraped images / gifs from unknowncheats.me's largest 3 UI/ESP showcase threads (3114 files, 1.4 GB ) as of 24/02/2024.

 * Extremely low quality effort, or non-full images (for example someone screenshotting and drawing on someone else's menu, measuring pixels, etc) were removed, along with some others.
 * Memes were mostly kept, duplicates should've all been removed.